This recipe shows you how to display your weekly data in date buckets rather than just showing the individual week number.

 - Enter the formula below:

-[DATE(Date)]to the name of the date attribute you would like to use.
-For example this could be Ticket Solved At, Assignee Created At, etc.
+[DATE(Date)]to the name of the date attribute you would like to use like Ticket Solved - Date, Ticket First Assigned - Date, etc.

-- Click Save to create your calculated attribute. .
+- Click Save to create the calculated attribute. .

 Display your results